This toolkit is developed in collaboration with its Originator with the purpose to enable as many people as possible to take action for water rights.

 About the project

-It enables communities to use locally sourced materials to build a rain harvesting tank to get access to clean water, both for private use and agriculture production.
+The water harvesting tank was developed by Fundación Plurales, under the program originally called Sed Cero.
+It enables communities to use locally sourced materials to build a rain harvesting tank to get access to clean water, for private and agriculture use.

 Use recycled PET bottles, batteries and electricity boxes to enable communities to access electricity.

 Identify key links between climate change and food consumption, and how to create powerful alternatives.